 “Account” means an online, password-protected account provided by Fyber allowing Supply Partner to access and use the Services in accordance with the Agreement.

-“Ad” means promotional content and creatives, including text, graphics, video or rich media, provided by Demand Partners to Fyber or to the Service for placement on the Inventory of the Property via the Service.
+“Ad” means promotional content and creatives, including text, graphics, video or rich media, provided by Demand Partners to Fyber or to the Service for placement on the Inventory of the App via the Service.

 “Ad Impression” means when an Ad is fetched from its source and is countable.